plum-currant jam

 Put the currants or raisins and rum in a glass measuring cup.
 Heat in the microwave for 30 seconds on high (or combine them in a small pan and heat over the stove) then let stand for 30 minutes.

 In a saucepan, mix together the sugar, honey, citrus zest and juice.
 Place over medium heat and bring to a gentle boil.
 Stir in the rum-soaked fruit and the plums and stir well (if plums aren’t very juicy, add 1/4 cup water).
 If using vanilla bean, spilt the pod lengthwise with a paring knife and scrape out the seeds.
 Stir the pod and seeds into the plum mixture.
 If using extract, stir it in.
-Lower heat and simmer mixture until thickened and jammy, 50 to 60 minutes, stirring every 15 minutes or so to make sure it is not scorching, and adjusting heat as necessary.
+Lower heat and simmer mixture until thickened and very syrupy (it looks a bit more liquid than most jams, but will thicken as it cools), 50 to 60 minutes, stirring every 15 minutes or so to make sure it is not scorching, and adjusting heat as necessary.